joshrp/moonlight-docs/Setup-Guide.md

 * iOS: An iOS device running iOS 8.0 or later.

 * PC: Windows 7+, macOS 10.11+, or Linux.
 Your PC should be new enough that it supports hardware-accelerated H.264 video decoding, otherwise it will have to use CPU decoding.
-Most PCs made since around 2010 should work fine.
+Most PCs made since around 2010 should work fine, though older PCs may not be able to stream at 60 FPS without lag.

 * ChromeOS: All ChromeOS devices should have the required hardware.